 25. Little Monkey Calms Down & Little Mouse Says Sorry- These are some of my favorite books to teach students important life skills.
 We as educators have to help students recognize and deal with emotions and these books open up great dialogue about conflict management.

 Don’t forget to subscribe to my email list!
-You will get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES including the First Day Feelings Chart and Writing FREEBIE!
+You will get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES including The Day You Begin DIGITAL FREEBIE!
 If you would like to learn about this and other things happening in my classroom follow me @sweetnsauerfirsties on Instagram.